Chat with us, powered by LiveChat

 Thursday & Friday, November 21-22, 2024 | 8:30am-4:30pm ET Both Days

-Participants will learn how to conduct an effective interview and gather information to score an individual’s risk of harm to others using the SIVRA-35.
-Additionally, participants will practice applying the SIVRA-35 to demonstration videos of violence risk assessment interviews.
+This two-day certification course provides in-depth training on using the SIVRA tool and conducting a thorough and objective violence risk assessment process.
+Participants in this certification course will learn how to conduct an effective interview and gather information to evaluate an individual’s risk of harm to others using the SIVRA tool.
+Additionally, they will practice applying the SIVRA tool to videos demonstrating violence risk assessment interviews.
 NABITA’s expert faculty members will also discuss strategies for assessing credibility, how to phrase questions to probe for specific risk and protective factors, and how to gather information from collateral sources.

 Learn more about this certification course.